Tonevanda/invicta-thesis/template/main.typ

 #show: feup.template.with(
   // Document metadata
-  title: "Example FEUP Thesis",
+  title: "<DISSERTATION TITLE>",
-  author: "John Doe",
+  author: "<YOUR FULL NAME>",
-  degree: "Master in Informatics and Computing Engineering",
+  degree: "<YOUR COURSE NAME>",
-  supervisor: "Prof. Jane Smith",
+  supervisor: "<SUPERVISOR NAME>",
-  second-supervisor: "Prof. Bob Johnson",
+  second-supervisor: "<SECOND SUPERVISOR NAME>", // Optional, use none if not applicable

   // Dates and copyright
   thesis-date: none, // Will use current date
-  copyright-notice: "John Doe, 2025",
+  copyright-notice: "<YOUR NAME>, <YEAR OF PUBLICATION>",

   // Visual elements
   additional-front-text: none,